 Sheila Fitzpatrick

 Sheila Fitzpatrick is a historian of the Soviet Union and modern Russia.
 Her books The Cultural Revolution in Russia, 1928-31 (1978), Education and Social Mobility in the Soviet Union, 1921-34 (1979) and The Russian Revolution (1982) were foundational to the field of Soviet social history.
 She taught for many years at the University of Chicago, before returning to Australia, the country of her birth.
 She is the author of two volumes of memoir, My Father's Daughter: Memories of an Australian Childhood and A Spy in the Archives, part of which was first published in the LRB.
-Lost Souls: Soviet Displaced Persons and the Birth of the Cold War is due next year.
+Lost Souls: Soviet Displaced Persons and the Birth of the Cold War is due in November.

 Bertie Wooster in Murmansk